Climate-based pepper planting guide for Lewistown, Montana

 Typical days to maturity 70–85

-Gardeners usually start indoors around March 26 and plant outdoors from about May 30.
+Peppers are usually started indoors around March 26 and planted outdoors during the normal local window of May 30 to June 9.
 Most varieties need about 70–85 days to reach maturity once they are in the garden.

 Peppers can still succeed in Lewistown, but the crop usually needs better-than-average planning around timing, variety speed, and site warmth.

-Lewistown usually offers pepper a cooler seasonal setup than many other Montana locations.
-That makes local site warmth more important than it would be where the seasonal margin is wider.
+Lewistown usually offers peppers a cooler seasonal setup than many other Montana locations.

 Best local strategy: Protect as much early momentum as possible and pair the crop with warm placement and realistic variety choice.